SC-ECE/DevWrap_EC101A/README.md

 now you are got to go for hacking !!

 ## 😒 What You are  able to change?
-1. Nav Items
-2. Landing Text

-## 😒 What You are not able to change?
 1. Given Colors
 2. Logo
 3. Landing page Image
 4. Landing Text Design
+5. Make it a single page on scroll or multipage as you wish